Gag order: Malaysia

 There was speculation that a gag order may be imposed by the MCA on their press statements before they are released to the public to "ensure maximum effectiveness".
 Such releases would have to be approved by the president.
 These claims in the media were later denied.

 Myanmar

 In October 2021, the top attorney for Myanmar's deposed leader Aung San Suu Kyi claimed that Burmese authorities had issued him a gag order barring him from discussing Aung San Suu Kyi's court proceedings in public because they believed such communications could spark unrest.

+New Zealand

+In New Zealand, name suppression is the commonly used term for a court order preventing the publication of a name or details of a criminal case.
+The rules for name suppression are laid out in the Criminal Procedure Act 2011.
+Name suppression can be granted automatically for several reasons, including to protect the identities of victims of sex crimes or to protect the identity of children under the age of 17.
+Name suppression can also be granted at the discretion of the court.
+Defendants frequently receive name suppression in New Zealand.
+Often this is due to the court determining that media coverage could cause undue hardship to a defendant, or could prejudice the defendant's right to a fair trial.
+Name suppression orders can be (and frequently are) opposed, often by media outlets.
+Victims of crime can waive their automatic name suppression rights, in order to lift name suppression on the defendant, though this is uncommon.
+In theory, a defendant being well-known is not in-and-of-itself grounds for name suppression, though in practice many well-known people are granted name suppression when charged with a crime.